aurokon/Aurokon_Industries/README.md

 # Aurokon Industries

-A big shoutout to CK_Dexterhaven for their invaluable assistance, and another shoutout to Iaanp for their helpful guide!
-Thanks to the combination of CK's guidance and Iaanp's tutorial, I was able to successfully create my first working mod, which is now fully functional.
+A big shoutout to **CK_Dexterhaven** for his invaluable assistance, and another shoutout to **Iaanp** for their helpful guide!
+Thanks to the combination of CK's guidance and Iaanp's tutorial, I was able to successfully create my first fully functional mod.

-In theory, this mod should not require frequent updates.
-However, I plan to work on incorporating kits for the new building materials once I have access to the expansion.
+In theory, this mod should not require weekly updates.
+However, I plan to work on incorporating kits for the new building materials once I buy the expansion.

 ## Mod Description
 This is a straightforward mod that introduces a new workshop tab featuring 5 prefab kits.
 These kits exclusively contain building pieces and do not include any benches.
 Each kit is available for research and can be purchased with Ren.